Vermont Gun Permit: Laws, Cost, Restrictions, & FAQs

 Vermont embraces open carry and allows individuals to possess firearms openly if they are at least sixteen years old and have legal rights for firearm possession.
 However, there are specific places where carrying firearms is prohibited, including schools, controlled areas, courthouses, and federally prohibited places.

-The state also regulates magazine limits for handguns, restricting them to be less than fifteen rounds.
-Additionally, Vermont enacted a law in 2018 to prohibit the manufacture, possession, sales, purchase, and importation of firearms with large ammunition capacity.
-Existing firearms with large capacity ammunition were grandfathered in under this law.
+The state also regulates magazine limits for handguns, restricting them to less than fifteen rounds.
+Additionally, Vermont enacted a law in 2018 to prohibit the manufacture, possession, sale, purchase, and importation of firearms with large ammunition capacity.
+Existing firearms with large-capacity ammunition were grandfathered in under this law.

 Machine Guns and Antique Firearms